emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

    ### Kibana

-At this moment there should be new index on the Elasticsearch node with performance data documents from ITRS Log Analytics Monitor.
+At this moment there should be new index on the Elasticsearch node with performance data documents from OP5 Monitor.
 Login to an Elasticsearch node and run: `curl -XGET '127.0.0.1:9200/_cat/indices?v'` Example output:

 	health status index                      pri rep docs.count docs.deleted store.size pri.store.size